kitspace-test-repos/Sangaboard/README.md

 ## Getting started

 The first step is to make and populate the PCB.
 You can get in touch with [STICLab](https://sticlab.co.tz) to order a v0.3 one if they have stock, eventually this should be possible through [Seeed Studio](https://www.seeedstudio.com).
-Alternatively have [version 0.2](https://kitspace.org/boards/github.com/rwb27/openflexure_nano_motor_controller/) or [version 0.3](https://gitlab.com/bath_open_instrumentation_group/sangaboard) made via [Kit Space](https://kitspace.org).
+Alternatively have [version 0.2](https://kitspace.org/boards/github.com/rwb27/openflexure_nano_motor_controller/) or [version 0.3](https://gitlab.com/bath_open_instrumentation_group/sangaboard) made via [Kitspace](https://kitspace.org).

 ## Firmware and bootloader